snabbco/snabb/README.md

 This project is in beta!
 Much stuff is still missing, this is a work in progress!
 The majority of syscalls are now there, let me know if you need some that are not.

 As well as syscalls, there are interfaces to features such as proc, termios and netlink.
-These are still work in progress, and will be split into separate modules.
+These are still work in progress, and are being split into separate modules.

 Work on the netlink API is progressing.
 You can now do `print(S.get_interfaces()` to get something much like ifconfig returns, and all the raw data is there as Lua tables.
 You can then modify these, and add IP addresses, similarly for routes.
 There is also a raw netlink interface, and you can create new interfaces.
 There is a lot more functionality that netlink needs to provide, but this is now mostly a matter of configuration.
 The API needs more work still.
 Netlink documentation is pretty bad.
 Useful resources: [blog post](http://maz-programmersdiary.blogspot.co.uk/2011/09/netlink-sockets.html)

-There is also a lot of the `ioctl` interfaces to implement, which are very miscellaneous.
+There is also a lot of the `ioctl`, `getsockopt` and `fcntl` interfaces to implement, which are very miscellaneous.
 Mostly you just need some constants and typecasting, but helper functions are probably useful.

 The aim is to provide nice to use, Lua friendly interfaces where possible, but more work needs to be done, as have really started with the raw interfaces, but adding functionality through metatypes.
 Where possible the aim is to provide cross platform interfaces for higher level functionality that are as close as possible at least in a duck-typing sort of way.